hasura/ekg-prometheus/Tutorial.md

 Additional features and details can be found in the following documents:

-- the Haddocks for the `System.Metrics` module
+- the Haddocks for the `System.Metrics.Prometheus` module
 - the Appendix section below.

 ## Appendix